LGBTQ people in science: History of LGBTQ+ people in science

-Ben Barres a neurobiologist, was one of the first openly transgender scientists and the first to be inducted into the prestigious US National Academy of Sciences.
+Ben Barres, a neurobiologist, was one of the first openly transgender scientists and the first to be inducted into the prestigious US National Academy of Sciences.
 He was a passionate advocate for trans and women's rights, challenging the systemic injustices within both science and academia.
 Barres made significant contributions to our understanding of the brain, particularly through his research on glial cells.
 His life and experiences are further explored in his autobiography, The Autobiography of a Transgender Scientist.

-Lauren Esposito is a pioneering figure in the LGBTQ+ community and a champion for diversity in STEM.
-As the only woman scorpion expert in the world, Esposito has made groundbreaking contributions to the field of arachnology while advocating for queer visibility in science.
+Lauren Esposito is a prominent figure in the LGBTQ+ community and a champion for diversity in STEM.
+As the only woman scorpion expert in the world, Esposito has made numerous contributions to the field of arachnology while advocating for queer visibility in science.
 Coming from a family deeply rooted in STEM, she followed her passion for biology but faced significant challenges as an openly queer individual navigating academia.
 Esposito's experience with gendered harassment and microaggressions fueled her commitment to creating a more inclusive space for LGBTQ+ scientists.
 In 2018, she founded the initiative 500 Queer Scientists, a global visibility campaign to highlight the stories of LGBTQ+ professionals in STEM.
 With over 1,500 stories shared, Esposito continues to inspire others by fostering a supportive, connected community for queer scientists worldwide.

 Ruth Gates was a marine biologist and a passionate advocate for coral reef conservation.
 As the Director of the Hawaiʻi Institute of Marine Biology, she dedicated her career to studying coral-algal symbiosis and developing strategies to help corals adapt to climate change.
-A proud member of the LGBTQ+ community, Gates married her wife Robin in 2018, just months before her passing.
+A proud member of the LGBTQ+ community, Gates married her wife Robin in 2018, just months before her death.
 Known for her groundbreaking research on heat-resistant corals, Gates aimed to safeguard coral reefs from the devastating effects of ocean warming and acidification.

 Beyond her scientific achievements, Gates was deeply committed to public outreach, using documentaries like Chasing Coral to raise awareness about the urgent need for climate action.
 Her legacy continues through her lab, the Coral Resilience Lab, and through initiatives like the Ruth Gates Coral Restoration Innovation Grant, ensuring her mission to protect coral ecosystems lives on.
 Dr. Gates' work not only transformed reef studies but also inspired others to believe in the possibility of changing the narrative around climate change, making her an influential figure for both the scientific and LGBTQ+ communities.